 For example, with its Twilio integration, you can turn ambient media or trade shows into powerful lead generation activities with SMS.
 Then, based on their level of engagement with your follow-up, you can nudge them to book a call with your sales team or retarget them on social media.

 Autopilot’s pricing is very competitive.
 Pay only for what you need based on your contact database size and tag on extras such as: VIP support; Salesforce CRM integration; real-time activity streams; and a dedicated IP address.
 Annual subscriptions come with a 20% discount.

-However, most people will be upgrading to Autopilot from manual outreach or drip campaigns.
+However, most people will be upgrading to Autopilot from manual outreach, drip campaigns or a standard push notifications tool such as PushBots.
 The step up will really open your eyes as to what’s possible with automated, personalised messaging at scale.
 Well worth paying $49 a month for.

 Chat and email support is available on every plan as standard.

 Enterprise customers wanting to jump the queue can do so for $199 extra per month.
 This gets you priority support 24 hours a day, 6 days per week.
 You can also pay an Autopilot specialist help you configure your account for a one-off fee of $1,699.
 Out of my price range but a drop in the ocean for others.

 Autopilot is a power-up for acquiring leads and retaining customers that might otherwise be lost.
 It knows the secret to any relationship is good communication, bringing you closer to each potential customer with automated, personalised customer outreach.